About me

 (* means equal contribution)

-| | SuperRivolution: Fine-Scale Rivers from Coarse Temporal Satellite Imagery Rangel Daroya, Subhransu Maji WACV 2026 (to appear) arXiv We introduce a method and an accompanying dataset that leverages multiple low-resolution satellite imagery instead of expensive high-resolution imagery for fine-scale satellite image tasks such as river width estimation |
+| | SuperRivolution: Fine-Scale Rivers from Coarse Temporal Satellite Imagery Rangel Daroya, Subhransu Maji WACV 2026 WACV26 / arXiv We introduce a method and an accompanying dataset that leverages multiple low-resolution satellite imagery instead of expensive high-resolution imagery for fine-scale satellite image tasks such as river width estimation. |

-| | RiverScope: High-Resolution River Masking Dataset Rangel Daroya, Taylor Rowley, Jonathan Flores, Elisa Friedmann, Fiona Bennitt, Heejin An, Travis Simmons, Marissa Jean Hughes, Camryn L Kluetmeier, Solomon Kica, J Daniel Vélez, Sarah E Esenther, Thomas E Howard, Yanqi Ye, Audrey Turcotte, Colin Gleason, Subhransu Maji AAAI 2026 (to appear) (Oral Presentation) arXiv We introduce a high-resolution river segmentation dataset that can be used for precise hydrology tasks such as river segmentation and river width estimation |
+| | RiverScope: High-Resolution River Masking Dataset Rangel Daroya, Taylor Rowley, Jonathan Flores, Elisa Friedmann, Fiona Bennitt, Heejin An, Travis Simmons, Marissa Jean Hughes, Camryn L Kluetmeier, Solomon Kica, J Daniel Vélez, Sarah E Esenther, Thomas E Howard, Yanqi Ye, Audrey Turcotte, Colin Gleason, Subhransu Maji AAAI 2026, AI for Social Impact (Oral Presentation) AGU 2025 (Remote Sensing Student Award) AAAI26 / arXiv We introduce a high-resolution river segmentation dataset that can be used for precise hydrology tasks such as river segmentation and river width estimation. |

-| | WildSAT: Learning Satellite Image Representations from Wildlife Observations Rangel Daroya, Elijah Cole, Oisin Mac Aodha, Grant Van Horn, Subhransu Maji ICCV 2025 CV4Ecology Workshop @ ICCV 2025 (Spotlight Talk) ICCV25 / arXiv We show satellite image representations can be improved using wildlife observations |
+| | WildSAT: Learning Satellite Image Representations from Wildlife Observations Rangel Daroya, Elijah Cole, Oisin Mac Aodha, Grant Van Horn, Subhransu Maji ICCV 2025 CV4Ecology Workshop @ ICCV 2025 (Spotlight Talk) ICCV25 / arXiv We show satellite image representations can be improved using wildlife observations due to information we can get from wildlife habitats |

-| | Improving Satellite Imagery Masking using Multi-task and Transfer Learning Rangel Daroya, Luisa Vieira Lucchese, Travis Simmons, Punwath Prum, Tamlin Pavelsky, John Gardner, Colin J Gleason, Subhransu Maji IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing 2025 JSTARS25 / arXiv We show a multi-task model for predicting water, cloud, cloud shadow, terain shadow, and snow/ice simultaneously from satellite images |
+| | Improving Satellite Imagery Masking using Multi-task and Transfer Learning Rangel Daroya, Luisa Vieira Lucchese, Travis Simmons, Punwath Prum, Tamlin Pavelsky, John Gardner, Colin J Gleason, Subhransu Maji IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing 2025 JSTARS25 / arXiv We show a multi-task model for predicting water, cloud, cloud shadow, terain shadow, and snow/ice simultaneously from satellite images. |

-| | Task2Box: Box Embeddings for Modeling Asymmetric Task Relationships Rangel Daroya, Aaron Sun, Subhransu Maji CVPR 2024 (Highlight: 11.9% of accepted papers) project page / CVPR24 / arXiv We present a method for modeling asymmetric relationships between vision tasks using box embeddings |
+| | Task2Box: Box Embeddings for Modeling Asymmetric Task Relationships Rangel Daroya, Aaron Sun, Subhransu Maji CVPR 2024 (Highlight: 11.9% of accepted papers) project page / CVPR24 / arXiv We present a method for modeling asymmetric relationships between vision tasks using box embeddings. |

 | | COSE: A Consistency-Sensitivity Metric for Saliency on Image Classification Rangel Daroya*, Aaron Sun*, Subhransu Maji ICCVW 2023 project page / ICCVW23 / arXiv We propose metrics related to the consistency and sensitivity of saliency maps on image classification tasks to assess the performance of different explainable AI methods on a variety of models and datasets |